Maritime

 Is previous experience required?

-No previous experience is required to complete this course.
+No previous experience is required to complete this exam.

 Is there an assessment?